Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

-God's creative principles, processes, and power in the creation account and the heart of man are illustrated in the Monarch butterfly's life cycle.
-In all accounts of the material world and the Scriptures, this revelation is confirmed by God's use of the number four.
-Four and its connection with the concepts of creation and transformation will be used throughout this study.
+The Monarch butterfly's life cycle illustrates God's creative principles, processes, and power in the creation account and man's heart.
+The number four and its connection with the concepts of creation and transformation will be used throughout this study.

 The first phase of the Monarch's life began with its salvation exhibited in its departure from the egg.
 This phase represents our salvation from sin.

 The second stage of development represents justification.
-It practically applies to the living out of an internal reality, not yet realized in its visible form, and depicted our justified state while living in a body of sinful flesh.
-This development was illustrated by the monarch caterpillar's imaginal cells that will later form all the necessary parts of a fully formed butterfly.
-Feasting on His Word and prayer are essentials that enable and empower us to put on the new man Christ has made us on the inside and cast off the old man of flesh, characterized in the sheds of the caterpillar.
+It practically applies to the living out of an internal reality, not yet realized in its visible form, and depicts our justified state while living in a body of sinful flesh.
+This development is illustrated by the monarch caterpillar's imaginal cells that will later form all the necessary parts of a fully formed butterfly.
+Feasting on God's Word and prayer are essentials that enable and empower us to put on the new man Christ has made us on the inside and cast off the "old man" of flesh, characterized in the sheds of the caterpillar.

 I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me.

 — Galatians 2:20

 In the third stage, the Monarch develops into a new creature as it enters the tomb of a chrysalis.
 This phase metaphorically represents the process of sanctification through a type of death.